The Purge: Election Year

-The Purge: Election Year is a 2016 American dystopian political action horror film written and directed by James DeMonaco and starring Frank Grillo, Elizabeth Mitchell, and Mykelti Williamson.
+The Purge: Election Year is a 2016 American political action horror film written and directed by James DeMonaco and starring Frank Grillo, Elizabeth Mitchell, and Mykelti Williamson.
 It is the sequel to The Purge: Anarchy and is the third installment in the Purge franchise.
 Jason Blum and Michael Bay are among the film's producers.
+The film follows a presidential candidate who seeks to end the Purge (where all crime is legal) and her Secret Service bodyguard as they are trapped in Washington, D.C. during the event.

 The film was released on July 1, 2016, and received mixed reviews from critics.
 It earned more than $118 million worldwide, becoming the highest-grossing film of the series before being passed by the fourth film/prequel, The First Purge, in July 2018.
 A narrative sequel, The Forever Purge, was released in July 2021, while a sixth film, with Frank Grillo reprising his role from Anarchy and Election Year, is in active development.

 In 2017, the film's tagline 'Keep America Great', received attention from the internet and media when it was the same slogan used by Donald Trump for his 2020 re-election campaign.

 Plot

 In 2022, a young Charlie Roan is forced to watch as her family is killed on Purge night.
-Eighteen years later, in 2040, Roan is a U.S. Senator running for President and promising to end the Purge nights.
-Former police sergeant Leo Barnes is now head of security for Roan.
-The New Founding Fathers of America (NFFA) and their candidate, Minister Edwidge Owens, view Roan as a threat and decide, for the first time since its inception, to revoke immunity on government officials during the Purge.
+Eighteen years later, Roan is a U.S. Senator running for president and promising to end the Purge nights.
+Leo Barnes, now firmly Anti-Purge, is head of her Secret Service security.
+The New Founding Fathers of America (NFFA) and their candidate, Minister Edwidge Owens, view Roan as a threat, deciding to revoke immunity for government officials, so that they or some other purgers can kill Roan legally.
+Roan refuses to leave the city as she wants to show solidarity with her supporters.

-Watching the Senator's TV debate are deli owner Joe Dixon, his assistant Marcos Dali, and emergency medical technician Laney Rucker.
+Watching the Senator's TV debate are deli owner Joe Dixon, his assistant Marcos Dali, and EMT Laney Rucker.
 A pair of teenage girls enter the store and begin stealing, only to be stopped by Joe.
 The girls mock him until Laney steps in, at which point they surrender their stolen goods and leave.
 Joe later discovers that his insurance premiums for Purge coverage have been raised beyond his affordability.
-Meanwhile, more tourists visit the U.S. to join the Purge.
+Meanwhile, more tourists visit the U.S. to take part in the Purge.

-On the Purge night, Joe guards his store and is joined by Marcos, and together they manage to repel an attack by the teenage girls.
+On Purge night, Joe guards his store and is joined by Marcos; together, they repel an attack by the teenage girls.
 Laney travels the city providing medical care to the wounded.
-Roan decides to wait out the Purge from her home rather than a secure location in order to secure the vote, and is accompanied by Leo, Chief Couper, Eric and additional security forces.
+Roan decides to wait out the Purge from her home and is accompanied by Leo, Couper, Eric, and additional security forces.
 However, they are betrayed by Couper and Eric, who allow a paramilitary force led by Earl Danzinger to kill the security detail.
 Leo escorts the Senator to safety, but is wounded in the process.
-He detonates a bomb in the house, killing Eric and Chief Couper.
+He detonates a bomb in the house, killing Eric and Couper.